 How to STAY Motivated for Change

-We all face challenges in our life.
+We all face challenges in our lives.
 Maybe you are having problems in your finances, career, or in your marriage or with your mental health, and you have decided that it's important for you to make changes in your life.
 You found motivation to make the changes.
 You followed the steps:

 · Identified what you wanted to change.